 The university bookstore will purchase from students used textbooks which are in good condition provided that such textbooks continue in use by the various departments.
-Cards, gifts, and sundry items are also available for purchase.
+Buy back periods are only during final week for fall and spring semesters, and the last day of finals for summer sessions.
+Cards, gifts and sundry items also are available for purchase.